 Jacqueline Cantore is a highly respected content executive with an extensive record in top media organizations in a career that practically spans the globe – US, Spain, Italy, India, Japan, Latin America.
-In 2012, with Brazil atop the zeitgeist, Jacqueline saw an opportunity to work with her native country again and created a screenwriting event to mentor Brazilian writers using the US model.
-She partnered with the pay TV leader in the country, Globosat, and curated and produced Programa Globosat de Roteiristas.
-With Globosat since then, Cantore has been overseeing script development for a few of their channels, and advising senior management on content for new international pay TV channels.
+With Brazil atop the zeitgeist between a World Cup and the Olympics, Jacqueline saw an opportunity to work with her native country again and created a screenwriting event to mentor Brazilian writers using the US model.
+She partnered with the pay TV leader in the country, Globo, curated and produced the Screenwriting event and started consulting to their Creative Development Hub.
+With Globo since then, Cantore has been overseeing script development for a few of their channels, and advising senior management on content for new international pay TV channels.
 Her last corporate position in the US was with A&E Networks Latin America, where she was Vice-President of Programming & Production, responsible for re-positioning the brand, creating a four-year strategic programming plan, developing and producing the first original unscripted hit series for the network, El Luchador; and helping the channel reach #1 in ratings for the first time in its history.
 Cantore’s brilliant career has been distinguished with notable accomplishments in both creative and executive, always driven by strategic vision and leadership.
 She’s been part of 11 successful start-ups; led teams of all sizes; and has embraced the many changes in media with the same passion she thrived in traditional linear channels, making her a sophisticated, well-rounded, and very unique content executive.

 The foundation of her career started when she majored in Communications in Brazil.
 Jacqueline majored in journalism, and started working with TV, her greatest passion, very early on.
 At first, she produced variety shows for Globo Organization, the leading media company in Latin America, then joined Viacom to launch MTV in Brazil in the 90’s, where she stayed five years holding several positions, such as News Chief Editor, Executive Producer and Head of News & Specials.
 She built teams, developed originals; and ran local versions of MTV franchises House of Style and MTV Sports.
 Cantore also spearheaded all live broadcasts, like Rock in Rio, Olympics, and daily MTV news.
 Each host selected by her is today a major celebrity in the region.